seg-leonelsanches/leo-flex-plugin/README.md

 # Leo's Flex Plugin

+This is a plugin I developed to learn Flex, and how we can easily integrate Flex with Segment.

 Twilio Flex Plugins allow you to customize the appearance and behavior of [Twilio Flex](https://www.twilio.com/flex).
-If you want to learn more about the capabilities and how to use the API, check out our [Flex documentation](https://www.twilio.com/docs/flex).
+If you want to learn more about the capabilities and how to use the API, check out the [Flex documentation](https://www.twilio.com/docs/flex).

 ## Setup